Arroz con Gandules (Puerto Rican Rice with Pigeon Peas)

 Post may contain affiliate links.
 Read my disclosure policy.

-Arroz con gandules is Puerto Rico’s national dish for a reason!
-Served for the holidays, this flavorful and authentic Puerto Rican rice with pigeon peas is made with gandules (pigeon peas), salty green olives and flavorful sofrito.
+Arroz con Gandules, Puerto Rico’s national dish, is enjoyed year round, but especially for the holidays.
+This authentic Puerto Rican rice with pigeon peas is cooked with sofrito, pork, and salty green olives for maximum flavor.

 ⭐️ Test Kitchen Approved ⭐️